Get Waxy

 • Encaustic formulas, color mixing, supports and grounds, studio safety and the use of various tools will also be covered.

-Personalized instruction, encaustic tools and equipment, room & board at the Harveyville Project are included in the workshop fees.
+Personalized instruction, encaustic tools and equipment are included in the workshop fees.

 This workshop is an excellent opportunity to discover new techniques and applications with wax.
 Artists working in most any medium (drawing, painting, mixed media, fiber, clay, sculpture, etc) benefit from the exploratory, hands-on nature of this workshop.
 Beginning participants as well as those who have experience working in the medium, gain skills and techniques from the personalized instruction.